Provenance model¶

 The chain folds each canonical step into the previous digest:

-where the JSON is serialized with sorted keys and compact separators, and
+where the JSON uses sorted keys and compact separators.
+The final digest

-in.
-Editing the operation, params, or n_affected of any recorded step
+Change the operation, params, or n_affected of any recorded step and

 digest = cap.provenance_digest() # store this alongside the reported Cpk

-cap.verify_provenance(digest) # True now; False if any step was edited later
+cap.verify_provenance(digest) # True now; False if a step is edited later

-verify_provenance(expected) simply recomputes the digest over the current history
+verify_provenance(expected) recomputes the digest over the current history and

-What verify_provenance() proves — and what it does not¶
+What checking proves, and what it does not¶

-The digest is a content hash, not a cryptographic signature: code running in the same process could edit a step and recompute the digest.
-It defends against accidental corruption and post-hoc edits to a stored result, not against an adversary who controls the interpreter.
+The digest is a content hash, not a cryptographic signature.
+Code running in the same process can edit a step and recompute the digest.
+So the digest catches accidental corruption and after-the-fact edits to a stored result.
+It does not stop someone who controls the interpreter.

-recorded result — it detects tampering with an archived analysis.
-It does
+It detects tampering with an archived analysis.
+On its own it does not stop someone

-whole analysis over fabricated inputs.
-Closing that gap requires external
+from recomputing the whole analysis over fabricated inputs.
+Closing that gap needs

-That is out of scope for the core library and intentionally left to the
+and is out of scope for the core library.

 Using it in an audit¶

-The end-to-end workflow — capturing a digest, exporting a result with its lineage, and tracing an exported number back to raw data — is walked through with a full example in the User Guide: The audit workflow.
+The full workflow, capturing a digest, exporting a result with its lineage, and tracing a reported number back to the raw data, is walked through with a worked example in The audit workflow.

-Source: the algorithm above is implemented in mfgqc/_result.py
+Source: the algorithm is implemented in mfgqc/_result.py (history_digest,